 16. Can I use my data phone at NSU?

 Students have found that numerous providers and phones work with our system.
 In addition to being able to access the Internet on wireless-capable phones, students are able to connect their data phones to NSU’s e-mail system using different methods, depending on the type of phone.
-The Help Desk can assist you with configuring your phone.
+The Support Desk can provide assistance to you with configuring your phone for our network.